mazwat/mazwat.github.io/cybernetics-lm-2.md

 ![Transistors](images/transistor-layers.png)
 *Fig.15 -Layers of silicon in a transistor*

 A transistor is comprised of 3 layers of silicon in a sandwich.
 The layers are comprised of either an **n** or a **p** type of silicon and so transistors are often called either **NPN** or **PNP** transistors, because of the order the materials are sandwiched.
-To understand the difference of the layers we can say that the n-type has a surplus of electrons, CLICK the p-type has holes where electrons should be.
-CLICK The layers have pins attached to them that are called the emitter, the base and the collector.
-CLICK Let’s look at this arrangement from a different angle.
+To understand the difference of the layers we can say that the n-type has a surplus of electrons, the p-type has holes where electrons should be.
+The layers have pins attached to them that are called the emitter, the base and the collector.
+Let’s look at this arrangement from a different angle.
 Normally, the holes in the base act like a barrier, preventing any significant current flow from the emitter to the collector while the transistor is in its "off" state.

  ![Transistors](images/transistor-on-off.png)
 *Fig.15 - Transistor in On and Off state*